wentYu/DAphyloSMC/README.md

 If you use DAphyloSMC in your research, please cite:

-> Wentao Yu, et al. (2026).
-A delayed acceptance sequential Monte Carlo with random forests for Bayesian phylogenetic inference https://github.com/wentYu/DAphyloSMC
+> W.Yu, S.Wang (2026).
+A delayed acceptance sequential Monte Carlo with random
+forests for Bayesian phylogenetic inference.

 ## Contact
 For questions, bug reports, or suggestions, please [open an issue](https://github.com/wentYu/DAphyloSMC/issues) on GitHub.